urjajindal18/JavaCuncurrency/README.md

 You can then return to the menu so the user can input another number, or enter a number to return to the first menu.

 ## Threaded Unbounded Solution

+The unbounded threaded solution should sub divide the factorization work of each number into its own thread that gets executed.
+The pseudo-code will look something like

+for each number from 2 to user_input as i

+-Generate a Runnable r that holds i

+-Generate a new Thread using r that is immediately started

+Every single integer from 2 to user_input should get its own thread.
+Yes, that is inefficient, that's the point.